ARM-software/vscode-cmsis-csolution/README.md

 1. If this has not already been handled by the system package manager, add `cmake` and `ninja` to the PATH.

-1. Check the installation by running the following commands:
+1. Check the installation by running the following commands from the terminal:

         ```
         cmake --version